skill-forge

 Phase 6 - Output

-Write to skills/<skill-name>/ (or the path from forge-config.json).
+Write to the path from forge-config.json (default: skills/<skill-name>/).

 skills/<skill-name>/